upishanker/yt-mp3/README.md

-# YouTube to MP3 Converter
+# YouTube to Tagged MP3 Converter

 A full-stack application that downloads YouTube videos as MP3 files with enhanced metadata tagging and custom album art support.